-While Amex has a larger range of products now than they did in the past (including personal credit cards, business credit cards, charge cards and corporate cards), they still don’t offer any secured credit cards or card products geared specifically to people with poor credit.
+While Amex has a larger range of products now than it did in the past (including personal credit cards, business credit cards, charge cards and corporate cards), it still doesn’t offer any secured credit cards or cards designed for people with poor credit.

 In other words, the minimum credit score you need to qualify for an American Express card likely falls in the good, very good or excellent credit range.
 This means your FICO score is within the following ranges:

 - Good: FICO score of 670 to 739

 - Very good: FICO score of 740 to 800

 Cash back credit cards are typically easier to qualify for, so the easiest American Express card to get if your FICO credit score is in the good range may be a card like the Blue Cash Everyday® Card from American Express, the American Express Cash Magnet® Card* or the Blue Cash Preferred® Card from American Express.

 While standards are higher, remember that premium cards also tend to come with more lucrative perks, such as travel credits, airport lounge membership, dining credits and more.
 Top cards from this issuer also let you earn American Express Membership Rewards points instead of generic rewards.
 This means you can redeem your rewards for travel, point transfers to airlines and hotels, merchandise and more – instead of just statement credits or cash back.

 Keep in mind that Amex looks at other factors beyond credit scores when approving consumers for its products.
 According to an American Express representative, additional factors can include spending and repayment patterns on previous Amex products, a consumer’s overall level of debt relative to their financial resources and reported income.